BCara/bcara.github.io/_pages/south-america.md

 **Travel:** Ubers are available and google maps shows public transport information.
 **Internet:** Wifi is pretty much everywhere.
 Most restaurants and bars and occassionaly in the street you will pick up a connection, expecially in the most popular places.

+### Ushuaia
+**ATMS:** Plenty of ATMs but fee was charged.
+**Travel:** Ubers were not available and google maps did not show public transport.
+There is a tourist centre in the aiport and they will be able to provide a map and point out places to book onward bus travel.
+Taxis are readily available at the airport.
+Buses go every hour (starting from 8AM) from the bus terminal to Tierra Del Fuego.
+**Internet:** WiFi is available in some cafes and restaurants, usually they will have a WiFi sticker.